Movement Orders and Marches.

 The ultimate destination and future activities of the Division were the chief topics of conversation and the wildest and most speculative opinions were assured of a flattering degree of attention.
 Strategists, over their estaminet beer and in a thick haze of smoke and conjecture, explained the reasons for he Somme offensive and, with profound conviction, indicated its precise importance to the mosaic of the Allied battle line.
 Tacticians explained a system of smashing attacks on narrow fronts with limited objectives and showed how local thrusts into the enemy’s line could be exploited by forcing withdrawals on the flanks, thus enlarging small bites of territorial gains into ones of some magnitude.
 Any complete failure to achieve results, quite as a matter of accepted fact, would be ascribed to British staff imperfections and to the enemy’s superior knowledge of the ground.

-August 4th, the second anniversary of Britain’s entry into the war, was devoted to moving further south.
+Fourth of August, the second anniversary of Britain’s entry into the war, was devoted to moving further south.
 Following a 3am reveille, the troops packed up by candle light and stumbled in the darkness through the orchard to the place of ablutions for a wash and a shave.

 The Battalion paraded at 4am and set out from Fortel by march route, continuing the journey via Auxi-le-Chateau and Acquet to Neully-le-Dien, arriving at 950am.
 The route followed very pretty undulating and well wooded country and the fields everywhere, by the perfection of the crops, gave plentiful evidence of a fruitful soil.
 Vast expanses of ripening corn, rippling in the gentle summer breeze, flashed golden yellow in the bright sunshine and the nine mile march was enjoyed from beginning to end.